-Recently, the PFM has gained popularity for simulating crack initiation and propagation in multiphase materials, especially those with an interface phase.
-These simulations concurrently address two phenomena: matrix cracking and interface debonding.
-Considering the approach used to address the interface in these simulations, they can be categorized into two main categories.
-In the first category, the interface is approximated using a finite width, and its failure is simulated with an auxiliary interface phase-field parameter \cite{pillai2023combined, hansen2019phase, nguyen2016phase, zhang2019modelling, li2020extension, li2020modeling, li2022phase, tarafder2020finite, dhaladhuli2022interaction, nguyen2022multi, zhou2022interface,yin2023modeling, bian2024unified}.
-In this approach, the interface fracture energy is either directly adopted from CZM or approximated through mathematical methods, which account for the influence of other phases on the interface's fracture energy.
-In the second category, the interface is assumed to have zero thickness, and CIEs are utilized to simulate the interface debonding \cite{paggi2017revisiting, zhang2020modelling, fantoni2020phase, tan2021phase, hu2023phase}.
-The main advantage of this approach is that it eliminates the need to approximate the interface width and solve for the auxiliary interface phase-field variable.
-However, the primary disadvantage is that this method requires pre-identifying the fracture zone in advance within the interface region.
-Figure \ref{introduction_pic} provides a summarized overview of the preceding discussion on various fracture approaches for the reader's convenience.
+CZM is widely used to simulate fracture in brittle and semi-brittle materials, especially those with significant heterogeneity.
+CZM is divided into two categories: intrinsic and extrinsic approaches \cite{Ortiz1999, nguyen2014discontinuous}.
+The extrinsic method dynamically introduces CIEs during simulation, while the intrinsic method embeds CIEs in the material prior to simulation, making it effective for modelling weak interfaces.
+Interested readers are referred to \cite{XU19941397, paggi2011nonlocal_I, paggi2011nonlocal_II, sane2018progressive, naghdinasab2018numerical, abbas20233d, wang2022microscale, guzel2023thermo, ozdemir2010thermo, dekker2021cohesive} for further practical applications of CZM.
+In this work, the intrinsic approach is used to define weak interfaces.
+Despite its effectiveness, the intrinsic CZM requires predefined fracture zones, which can be challenging for multiphase microstructures due to the complexity of implementation and computational cost.

-Small-scale simulations encounter two main challenges: First, such simulations, especially for multiphase materials, can be computationally expensive.
-Considering the classical FE2 and the computational resources required, performing a small-scale simulation for each integration point of a macroscale simulation, proves to be extremely resource-intensive.
-Second, simulating the initiation and progression of cracks in these small-scale models significantly complicates the process, driving computational costs even higher.
-Considering these obstacles, it becomes crucial to select a numerical approach that minimizes complexity and reduces computational costs.
+Recently, PFM has gained popularity in the simulation of crack initiation and propagation in multiphase materials with a interface phase.
+These simulations consider both matrix cracking and interface debonding.
+Based on how the interface is treated, two main approaches can be identified.
+In the first, the interface is approximated with a finite width and its failure is modelled using an auxiliary phase-field parameter \cite{yoshioka2021variational, pillai2023combined, hansen2019phase, nguyen2016phase, zhang2019modelling, li2020extension, li2020modeling, li2022phase, tarafder2020finite, dhaladhuli2022interaction, nguyen2022multi, zhou2022interface, yin2023modeling, bian2024unified, kumar2024modeling, nguyen2019phase}.
+Here, the interface fracture energy is derived from CZM or mathematical approximations taking into account other phases.
+In the second approach, the interface is assumed to have zero thickness and CIEs are used to simulate debonding \cite{paggi2017revisiting, zhang2020modelling, tan2021phase, hu2023phase, guillen2019micromechanical, guillen2020situ, han2023simulation}.
+This method avoids approximating the interface width, but requires the fracture zone to be identified in advance.
+Figure~\ref{introduction_pic} gives an overview of these fracture approaches.